kerubobosire254/stock_app-101/README.md

 ## The Solution — What This App Does

-The **Netflix Price Intelligence Terminal** is a data-driven dashboard that takes years of Netflix stock price data and turns it into clear, visual insights — the kind that used to be locked behind expensive professional software.
+The **Stock Price Intelligence Terminal** is a data-driven dashboard that takes years of Netflix stock price data and turns it into clear, visual insights — the kind that used to be locked behind expensive professional software.

 You don't need to know what "MACD" means.
 You don't need to understand neural networks.
 The app does the heavy lifting and shows you what the numbers are actually saying.